verida/network-data-api/README.md

 > docker ps # get the container ID
 > docker exec -it <container id> /bin/sh  # get a shell
 > redis-cli # start the the redis cli
-> keys PRICING* # show the keys for all cached pricing
-> get PRICING:multichain:ETH # the price for ETH
 ```

 To clear all the caches get the redis-cli (as above) and then: